zestyxyz/docs/guides/for-creators/automation.md

 We have built out a bot to help you with this.
 The bot currently at the supports:

 1. Auction creation
-2. Auction approvals and rejections (TBD): As of now creators will need to be responsible for the content that shows on their spaces.
+2. Auction approvals and rejections (TBD): As of now, creators will need to be responsible for the content that shows on their spaces.
 3. Auction expiration and cancelations
 4. Withdrawal of funds